Configuring Additional Settings for a

 Advanced Settings

-For DTIM (Delivery Traffic Indication Message)
+(Delivery Traffic Indication Message) Interval to a value

-Interval, set a value ranging from 1 (default) through 255.
+ranging from 1 (default) through 255. .

-DTIM interval controls how often DTIM messages are transmitted and this
+DTIM interval controls how often DTIM messages are transmitted, and this

 affects the frequency of data transmissions per broadcast beacon.
 Setting